 I am a postdoc at the UC Berkeley Center for Long-Term Cybersecurity (CLTC).

 During my PhD, I studied how sensing technologies blur the line between sensing bodies and sensing minds, and what this moving boundary means for the future of online security.
 Recently, I built a brain-computer interface to study how software engineers in Silicon Valley conceive of the brain and mind (CHI '18).
 Before that, I studied how people build emotional interpretations around basic biosignals (CSCW '17).
-I have also made various technical contributions around passthought authentication (NSPW '17).
+I have also made various technical contributions in brain-computer interface, particularly passthoughts.

 In Fall 2017, I designed and taught Mind Reading & Telepathy for Beginners & Intermediates with John Chuang.

 Nick Merrill, John Chuang.
 From Scanning Brains to Reading Minds: Talking to engineers about brain-computer interface.
 CHI '18.